 - Have you made a good faith effort to repay your student loans?

-You lose if a judge decides:
+You fail the Brunner Test if a judge decides:

 - you can maintain a minimal standard of living while repaying your student loans;